oddjobz/pymamba/README-ORM.md

 driven (by default) by the attributes listed in *_display*.

-As it stands the date of birth isn't terribly readable, so we could add another field to the mix to ger around this, in calculated add;
+As it stands the date of birth isn't terribly readable, so we could add another field to the mix to get around this, in calculated add;
 ```python
     'birthday': DateType('dob')
 ```